Er-PallaviMishra/DataQuery.AI/README.md

-#SQL Genie is a powerful tool that enables users to interact with databases using natural language queries.
+#DataQuery.AI is a powerful tool that enables users to interact with databases using natural language queries.
 Leveraging a fine-tuned GPT-3 Large Language Model (LLM), this application translates user input into SQL queries, enhancing database accessibility for users with limited SQL knowledge.
 The application features a React and Next.js frontend, a Python-based backend for data processing, and scalable deployment with Docker, Kubernetes, and FastAPI.

 #Prerequisites
 To run SQL Genie, you need to have the following installed: